rollbear/trompeloeil/docs/FAQ.md

 creating Trompe-l'œil art, in that you create mocks that "tricks" the test object as if it was interacting with the intended real world.
-When you use mocks in a test program, you are the Trompe-l'œil artist, tricking the test object.
+When you use mocks in a test program, you are the Trompe-l'œil artist, tricking the code under test.

 Perhaps *Illusionist* or *Puppeteer* would have sufficed as names, but they were taken many times over for other projects, and besides, the author